Safe Harbor Statement

 - maintain favorable supplier arrangements and relationships; and

-- identify and divest assets which do not continue to create value consistent with our objectives.
+- identify and divest assets which no longer meet our objectives.

 If we do not successfully manage these potential difficulties or successfully execute our business strategies and initiatives, our operating results could be adversely affected.

 The COVID-19 pandemic positively impacted home-centric trends in all of our markets, which led to a non-recurring surge of investment in pools and other backyard products.
 This surge abated in mid-2022, when spending on these products began to decrease.
-Although we expect our financial performance to match or exceed pre-pandemic levels, we do not expect our near-term sales to match the levels experienced at the height of the pandemic.
+We do not expect our near-term sales to match the levels experienced at the height of the pandemic.

 We are subject to inventory management risks.
 Insufficient inventory may result in lost sales opportunities or delayed revenue, while excess inventory may negatively impact our gross margin.

-We balance the need to maintain inventory levels that are sufficient to ensure competitive lead times and mitigate potential supply chain constraints against the risk of inventory obsolescence due to changing customer or consumer requirements and fluctuating commodity prices.
+We balance the need to maintain inventory levels that are sufficient to maximize operational efficiencies and minimize potential supply chain constraints against the risk of inventory obsolescence due to changing consumer preferences and fluctuating commodity prices.
 In order to successfully manage our inventories, we must estimate demand from our customers and purchase products that substantially correspond to consumer demand.
-If we overestimate demand and purchase too much of a particular product, we face a risk that the price of that product will fall, leaving us with inventory that we cannot sell at normal profit margins.
+If we overestimate demand and purchase too much of a particular product, we face a risk that the price of that product will fall, leaving us with inventory that we cannot sell at optimal profit margins.
 In addition, we may have to write down such inventory if we are unable to sell it for its recorded value.
 If we underestimate demand and purchase insufficient quantities of products, inventory shortages could result in delayed revenue or loss of sales opportunities altogether as potential customers turn to competitors’ products that are readily available.
 If we maintain insufficient inventory levels and prices rise for these products, we could be forced to purchase products at higher prices and forego profitability in order to meet customer demand.
-While always present, these challenges have been heightened over the past couple of years, as the pandemic altered consumer spending trends and caused us to increase our investments in inventory.
-Our business, financial condition and results of operations could be negatively impacted if we are unable to accurately forecast demand for our products.
+Our business, financial condition and results of operations could be negatively impacted if we fail to accurately forecast demand for our products or successfully manage our inventories.

 Risks Relating to Technology, Cybersecurity and Data Privacy